Robust Nonparametric Regression for Compositional Data: the Simplicial--Real case: Real Data Analysis

 \section{Real Data Analysis}

-Clinical studies have investigated the impact of macronutrient composition on average glucose levels and glucose variability in both diabetic and healthy individuals.
+Clinical studies have investigated the impact of macronutrient composition on average glucose levels and glucose variability.
 The research highlights the importance of considering not just the quantity but also the quality of macronutrients (carbohydrates, lipids, and proteins) in managing and understanding glycemic control and cardiovascular disease risk, see \citet{Wheeler:etal:2012} for a review on this topic.
 Thus, we aimed to investigate the effect of diet composition on glucose average levels and glucose variability in subjects with and without diabetes.

 The participants were a subset of those enrolled in the A Estrada Glycation and Inflammation Study (AEGIS), trial NCT01796184 at \url{www.clinicaltrials.gov}.
-Out of the 1516 participants, 622 were selected for continuous glucose monitoring (CGM) procedures, with 580 successfully completing the protocol and providing analysable data.
+Our analysis was performed over the $n=509$ non--diabetic patients.
 For six consecutive days, the participants were asked to record their diet at the time that their food and beverages were consumed.
-Energy intake, macronutrients (protein, carbohydrates and lipids) and micronutrients were calculated for each meal (breakfast, lunch and dinner); more details can be found in \citet{Gude:etal:2017}
+Energy intake, macronutrients (protein, carbohydrates and lipids) and micronutrients were calculated for each meal (breakfast, lunch and dinner); more details can be found in \citet{Gude:etal:2017}.

-Baseline glycemic status (normoglycemia, prediabetes, and diabetes) were defined according to the American Diabetes Association criteria given in \citet{ADA:2020}.

-After downloading the recorded data, the area under the curve (AUC) of glycaemic excursions was analysed, as glycaemic index, see \citet{Service:2013} for more details.

-We performed the analysis with the following compositional covariates: proteins ($P$), lipids $L$) and carbohydrates ($C$) percentages ingested in a week.
-The response $Y$ corresponds to the area under the curve of glycaemia during the same period.
-The assumed nonparametric model is an homocesdastic one, i.e., $Y=m(\bX)+\sigma \epsilon$, where $\bX=(P,L,C)$ and the errors $\epsilon$ are assumed to be independent of the covariates and to have distribution symmetric around $0$.
+For each participant, the response $Y$ corresponds to a glycaemic index that was computed as the area under the curve of glycaemic excursions during the same period, see \citet{Service:2013} for more details.
+We performed the analysis with the following compositional covariates: proteins ($P$), lipids ($L$) and carbohydrates ($C$) percentages ingested in a week.
+The assumed nonparametric model is an homoscesdastic one, i.e., $Y=m(\bX)+\sigma \epsilon$, where $\bX=(P,L,C)\trasp$ and the errors $\epsilon$ are assumed to be independent of the covariates and have distribution symmetric around $0$.

-The individuals were classified in three groups: diabetic, pre-diabetic and the so--called normal individuals.
-Our analysis analysis was performed over the $n=509$ non--diabetic patients (pre--diabetic or normal).

 We choose as axis in the ilr representation given by $\bx^*=ilr(\bx)=(x_1^*, x_2^* )\trasp$, those defined as

 Figure \ref{fig:plot_ternary_nutricion} provides the ternary representation (left panel) together with the ilr one (right panel) for the considered data set.